mitranim/wordplay/readme.md

 forklore (when someone forks the existing lore with an alternative timeline or smth?)

-bearocracy (bureacracy of bears? bureaucracy that has to be beared?)
+bearocracy (bureacracy of bears? bureaucracy that has to be beared? overbearing bureaucracy?)

 corpirate (corporate but pirate)